suvam1997/PigzDice-1.0.1/README.md

 ### Version 1.0.1 features ###

-- 1 vs 1 Gamming
+- Play with friend
-- 1 vs Computer Gamming
+- Play with Computer
 - Better features
 - Easy UI

 ### Updates and Changes: ###

-- Play bot Gamming
+- Play against Computer
 - "ROLL DICE" and "ADD & PASS" hide when computer is playing

 ----------